Mary Ann Wilson: Early life and career

-Personal life
+Personal life and death

-Wilson and her daughter, Gretchen Wilson Paukert, (born 1961) who produces and directs the Sit and Be Fit programs her mother hosts, also appear together in the Boomer Be Fit DVD, which Paukert hosts.
-They reside in Spokane, Washington, where the Sit and Be Fit TV program and the SABF organization, which is non-profit, both are based.
+Wilson and her daughter, Gretchen Wilson, who produces and directs the Sit and Be Fit programs her mother hosted, also appear together in the Boomer Be Fit DVD, which Wilson hosts.
+They resided in Spokane, Washington, where both the Sit and Be Fit TV program and the SABF organization, which is non-profit, are based.

+Wilson died on November 5, 2025, at the age of 87.